-There are two major types of food scrap associated with our manufacturing process:
+There are two major ways we reduce food waste associated with our manufacturing process:

 Floor seconds are fully-manufactured bars that are still safe for human consumption, but didn’t quite make the final cut to be shipped and sold in store.

-This could mean that either the packaging did not meet quality specifications or the final weight of the bar was incorrect.
-These floor seconds are held for a week where they await clearance from the Quality Department to be released, just like our sellable bars are.
-After they’re cleared, Second Harvest Foodbank of Southern Wisconsin is contacted and our bars then are distributed to various food banks throughout the southern portion of the state.
+This could mean that either the packaging did not meet quality specifications, the final weight of the bar was incorrect, or a number of other reasons not impacting safety of consumption.
+These floor seconds are inspected by our Quality Department before release, just like our sellable bars.
+After they’re cleared, Second Harvest Foodbank of Southern Wisconsin is contacted, and our bars then are distributed to various food banks throughout the southern portion of the state.

-Using food scraps as animal feed in a safe, resource-efficient way is an environmentally-friendly alternative with many benefits for both farms and food businesses.
+One-hundred percent of our food scrap that isn’t suitable for donation is repurposed and sent to farms for animal feed and supplementation.
+Using food scraps as animal feed in a safe, resource-efficient way is an environmentally friendly alternative to sending it to the landfill, with many benefits for both farms and food businesses.
 We carry a very high standard for our products and although a bar might not be fit for retail, that doesn’t mean it has to go to waste!
-Local farm animals safely benefit from the bars that didn’t make the cut when the scraps are donated to them as food.
+Local farm animals safely benefit from the bars that didn’t make the cut when the scraps are donated to them as plant-based food.

-We’ve donated over 375,000 bars to food pantries and over 280,000 pounds of food scraps to local farms for animal feed.
-We are committed to doing what we can to help our community, and our food donation programs are just one aspect.
+In 2020 alone, we donated 490,067 pounds of food scraps to local farms for animal feed, and since inception, we’ve donated more than 727,000 bars to food pantries.
+We are committed to doing what we can to help our community, as well as the planet, by reducing food waste.
 We hope to inspire other organizations and individuals to give back.

-To learn more about how you can make a difference within your community by volunteering at food banks in your area, click here!
+Learn more about how you can make a difference by reducing food waste!